Hybrid Lattice Boltzmann/Finite Difference simulations of viscoelastic multicomponent flows in confined geometries: Acknowledgements

 \section{Acknowledgements}

 The authors kindly acknowledge funding from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013)/ERC Grant Agreement no[279004].
 We also acknowledge L. Biferale and R. Benzi for useful discussions.
+A. Gupta acknowledges R. Pandit and S. S. Ray for useful discussions during his visits to IISc Bangalore (February 2014) and ICTS-TIFR Bangalore (October 2013).